ibm-cloud-docs/cloud-databases/reference-activity-tracker.md

 The table lists the events that are sent to {{site.data.keyword.at_short}} from {{site.data.keyword.databases-for}} deployments.

-To enhance the user experience for operational monitoring, a new auditing message format has been released and the legacy format for events that are submitted to your Activity Tracker instances will be deprecated.
-Deprecated events, and their analogous new events, are listed here.
-We ask that you update any alerting or tooling that relies on the text strings of the deprecated events to the new event format.
+A new auditing message format has been released and the legacy format for events that are submitted to your Activity Tracker instances will be deprecated.
+Deprecated events, and their analogous new events, are listed in the table.
+You should update any alerting or tooling that relies on the text strings of the deprecated events to the new event format.
 {: .note}

 Action Name | Legacy Action name | Description